Advising with a Personal Touch in Computer Engineering

 General Education Requirements: Students may consult RIT General Education page for requirements and course listings.

 Going on Co op?
 Report it on the Computer Engineering Web Site and on Job Zone.
 Please visit the Computer Engineering Co-op page for details.

-- You must complete the Co-op Seminar (EGEN-099) before going on your first Co-op block.
+You must complete Co-op Seminar (EGEN-099) as well as meet the enrollment requirements for CMPE-499 before going on your first official co-op.

 Guidelines for Thesis Research: